jhanarato/uposatha/README.md

-## API for the Thai Lunar Calendar.
+## API for the Thai Lunar Calendar

 This package provides a simple API for working with the seasons, moon days and holidays of the Thai calendar.
 Some use cases might include creating a printable calendar or sending a notification when there is an upcoming holiday.